-Exemptions and Deductions (Lines 29 - 31)
+Exemptions and Deductions (Lines 30a - 35)

 New Jersey law allows deductions only for exemptions, certain medical expenses and alimony and separate maintenance payments.
-No deduction is allowed for adjustments taken on the Federal return such - as employee business expenses, IRA contributions and Keogh Plan contributions.

-Keep records of all contributions to IRAs and Keogh Plans.
+No deduction is allowed for adjustments taken on the Federal return such as employee business expenses, IRA contributions and Keogh Plan contributions.
+However, be sure to keep records of all contributions to IRAs and Keogh Plans.
 You will need this information when you make withdrawals in future years.

-Part-year residents must follow the guidelines on page 3.
+Part-year residents must follow the guidelines on page 4.

-Lines 29a - c - Exemptions
+Lines 30a - c - Exemptions

-- Line 29a.
+- Line 30a.
 Enter the number of exemptions from Line 12a.
-Multiply the number by \$1,000 and enter the result. - Line 29b.
+Multiply the number by \$1,000 and enter the result. - Line 30b.
 Enter the number of exemptions from Line 12b.
-Multiply the number by \$1,500 and enter the result. - Line 29c.
-Add Lines 29a and 29b together and enter the result.
+Multiply the number by \$1,500 and enter the result. - Line 30c.
+Add Lines 30a and 30b together and enter the result.

-Line 30 - Medical Expenses
+Line 31 - Medical Expenses

 You may deduct certain medical expenses that you paid during the year for yourself, your spouse and your dependents.
 However, you cannot deduct expenses for which you were reimbursed.
 Only expenses in excess of 2% of your income may be deducted.
-Use the Medical Expenses worksheet on page 16 to calculate your deduction.
+Use the Medical Expenses worksheet on this page to calculate your deduction.